Why Is My Toilet Leaking At The Base?

 Once you’ve tightened the bolts properly, test out the leak by flushing the toilet.
 If the leaking persists, you might need to replace the gasket.
 When the seal is broken between the bottom of the toilet and the gasket, it must be replaced.

 This isn’t a quick fix and should require professional technicians to aid you in your leaky toilet.
 A series of subsequent procedures should be done to properly replace a toilet gasket:

 - Buy the right gasket for your toilet (depth and thickness are crucial)

 - Carefully remove your toilet from the floor and lay it on its side.
-Be sure to drain the toilet and shut down before removing – ask for help!
+Be sure to drain the toilet and shut it down before removing it – ask for help!